microsoft/fast/packages/web-components/fast-components/src/radio/radio.md

 # Radio

 ## Overview
 An implementation of a radio button as a form-connected web-component.
+Facilitating single select from a group of visible choices.

 ### Use Cases
 Used anywhere an author might otherwise use an `input[type="radio"]`.
 Used to facilitate choice where only one choice is acceptable.